 5 charities in the South West that look after disadvantaged children have each been awarded £1,000.

 Another £1,000 donation went to Action for Children’s Tiverton centre.
-The centre provides support for children and families including health visitor services, speech therapy, access to midwives and they also run classes for parents, play groups and support sessions.
+The centre provides support for children and families including health visitor services, speech therapy and access to midwives, and they also run classes for parents, play groups and support sessions.
 Many of the families they support have found it difficult to engage with online services during the covid pandemic, often because of a lack of technology in the home.
 The Tiverton centre will use the £1,000 donation to buy tablets and devices for families so that they can access courses and support sessions online as well as helping with home schooling.

 Also receiving a £1,000 donation is the Plymouth Drake Foundation for its Plymouth Children in Poverty campaign.
 This brought together a network of organisations working to eradicate poverty in Plymouth.
 One of their projects funds teenagers from disadvantaged backgrounds to participate in the National Citizen Service programme, equipping them with work and life skills and building their confidence and self-esteem.

-Finally, £1,000 went to to Care for Kids North Devon.
+Finally, £1,000 went to Care for Kids North Devon.
 This charity provides financial assistance to families of children who have been diagnosed with a life-threatening illness, who are often treated in specialist hospitals outside the area.
 Care for Kids North Devon has provided financial support to over 120 local families, and the £1,000 donation will help them continue to support families.

 Commenting on the donations to support communities around their latest developments in Devon and Cornwall, Nicki Reid, sales director for Barratt David Wilson Homes Exeter, said: